"If you think it's expensive to hire a professional to do the job, wait until you hire an amateur." Red Adair

 How does marine infrared thermal scanning work?
 What do I get?

 ACE Thermal Imaging will provide a quick and accurate survey of your vessel’s structural and mechanical condition.
-You will receive an
+You will receive an infrared Thermal Scan of:

 - hull and superstructure